<< Yesterday

 1980 In a duel between two 19-game winners on the last day of the season, Scott McGregor enters the 20-win circle for the first and only time when he bests Len Barker in the Orioles' 7-1 victory over the Indians.
 The Cleveland right-hander, who gives up six runs in five innings to finish the campaign with a 19-12 record, will never again come close to being a 20-game winner.

-1991 At the Kingdome, the Mariners whitewash the White Sox, 10-0, for their 83rd win of the campaign.
-The victory assures the team of their first winning season in the 14-year history of the franchise.
+1991 On the next-to-last day of the season, the fourth-place Mariners whitewash the White Sox, 10-0, for their 83rd win of the campaign.
+The Kingdome victory assures the team of their first winning season in the 14-year history of the franchise.

 1991 Twenty-three-year-old right-hander Scott Erickson becomes a 20-game winner in his sophomore season when he hurls six scoreless innings in the Twins' 3-1 victory over the Blue Jays at the Metrodome.
 The Prince of Darkness, a nickname for using a black glove and wearing dark socks on the days he pitches, compiles a 20–8 record and a 3.18 ERA for the eventual World Champs.